kangarang/pm-tcr/README.md

 ```

 ## Packages

-The repo consumes several EPM packages. `dll` and `attrstore` are libraries used in PLCRVoting's doubly-linked list abstraction. `tokens` provides an ERC20-comaptible token implementation. `plcr-revival` features batched executions for some transactions.
-All packages are installed automatically when running `npm install`.
+The repo consumes several EPM packages. `dll` and `attrstore` are libraries used in PLCRVoting's doubly-linked list abstraction. `tokens` provides an ERC20-comaptible token implementation. `plcr-revival` features batched executions for certain transactions.
+All EPM packages are installed automatically upon `npm install`.